• 01284 247077

 Our dog walking volunteers are walking approximately 35 of our clients dogs.
 We have teams of volunteers looking after some pets so that their walking needs can be met.

-These figures are changing all the time as our requirement change pretty much on a daily basis.
+These figures are changing all the time as our cases vary on a daily basis.
+Some of our cases are supported for many years, others need emergency, temporary cover.

 Contact Our Special Friends